HOW TO PLAN YOUR WEDDING

 TIP 1: DROP HINTS & BE OBVIOUS

-Dropping hints before getting engaged or announcing your elopement can ease friends and family into the idea of you eloping without you formally having to tell them yet, reducing objections and any surprises.
-If there are certain people you expect will be more skeptical of the idea of an elopement, you can also ask other friends and family members to help you drop hints, too.
+Dropping hints before getting engaged or announcing your wedding plans can ease friends and family into the idea of you eloping or holding a smaller wedding without you formally having to tell them yet, reducing objections and any surprises.
+If there are certain people you expect will be more skeptical of the idea of an elopement or small wedding, you can also ask other friends and family members to help you drop hints, too.

 TIP 2: TELL THEM FACE TO FACE